victorbstan/PanoramaMaker/README.md

 These images are compatible with "Quake" 1 and 2 in-game skybox rendering.
 Might also work in "Half-Life 1", but has not been tested. _Quake and Half-Life are copyright their respective owners, and are not related to this project in any way_.

+To view how this process works in action check out this video: https://youtu.be/Xmk56k_vyZk

 And this should conclude the general introduction to the features available.

 ## Future plans